 The moist convection scheme (Chapter 6) is based on the mass-flux approach and represents deep (including congestus), shallow and mid-level (elevated moist layers) convection.
 The distinction between deep and shallow convection is made on the the basis of the cloud depth (≤ 200 hPa for shallow).
 For deep convection the mass-flux is determined by assuming that convection removes Convective Available Potential Energy (CAPE) over a given time scale.
 The intensity of shallow convection is based on the budget of the moist static energy, i.e. the convective flux at cloud base equals the contribution of all other physical processes when integrated over the subcloud layer.
 Finally, mid-level convection can occur for elevated moist layers, and its mass flux is set according to the large-scale vertical velocity.
-The scheme, originally described in Tiedtke (1989), has evolved over time and amongst many changes includes a modified entrainment formulation leading to an improved representation of tropical variability of convection (Bechtold et al., 2008), and a modified CAPE closure leading to a significantly improved diurnal cycle of convection (Bechtold et al., 2014).
+The scheme, originally described in Tiedtke (1989), has evolved over time and amongst many changes includes a modified entrainment formulation leading to an improved representation of tropical variability of convection (Bechtold et al., 2008), a modified CAPE closure leading to an improved diurnal cycle of convection (Bechtold et al., 2014) and an additional closure dependence on total moisture convergence that improves mesoscale organisation (Becker et al., 2021).